linxuil/BetaPomodoro/README.md

 ```

 <!-- CONTRIBUTING -->
-## 3. Contributing
+## 4. Contributing

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make this better,\
+please fork the repo and create a pull request.\
+You can also simply open an issue with the tag "enhancement".\
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project